missionpinball/mpf-docs/config/extra_balls.rst

 award_events:
 ~~~~~~~~~~~~~
-List of one or more events (with optional delay timings), in the
-:doc:`device control events </config/instructions/device_control_events>` format.
+One or more sub-entries, either as a list of events, or key/value pairs of
+event names and delay times.
+(See the
+:doc:`/config/instructions/device_control_events` documentation for details
+on how to enter settings here.

 Default: ``None``

-Event(s) that will award this extra ball to the current player.
+Events in this list, when posted, award this extra ball to the current player.

 debug:
 ~~~~~~